Finding a Mate: Honoring Your Parents

-We’ve said some critical things about the way the courtship model is sometimes carried out, but one really good thing that has come out of it is the recognition that courtship and marriage involves more than two people, it involves two families.
+We’ve said some critical things about the way the courtship model of finding a mate is generally carried out, but one good thing that has come out of it is the recognition that courtship and marriage involves more than two people, it involves two families.

 We’re always amused when we hear someone say, “I’m marrying her, not her family,” because in our experience, it’s just not true.
 When you marry someone, their family becomes part of your family, so it pays to start off on the right foot.

 Besides that, we are commanded to honor our parents.
 We disagree with those who say that our grown sons, even once adults, must obey their parents.
 Obey is directed at the children: Children obey your parents in the Lord for this is right.
 Everyone is told, though, in the next verse, Honor your father and your mother, which is the first commandment with promise.
 There is a difference between obeying and honoring.